stellar-deprecated/bifrost-js-sdk/README.md

 ### `Bifrost.Session.startEthereum(onEvent) => Promise`

 Starts Ethereum session and returns a promise that resolves with Ethereum address where to send funds and Stellar keypair.
+Once the session is started, no other session can be created using the same object.
+You need to create a new one.

 Example:
 ```js